 What are the entry requirements?

-For a dual degree program, you need to meet the entry requirements for both the programs.
-In order to take admission in an undergraduate program in Australia, you need a Senior Secondary qualification, which can be from different boards in India (CBSE, ICSE, State Boards or IB).
+For a dual degree program, you need to meet the entry requirements for both programs.
+In order to take admission in an undergraduate program in Australia, you need a Senior Secondary qualification.
 The entry requirements however can vary depending on the program of choice.
-For instance, the entry requirement for Engineering (Honours) programs are generally higher than a Business or ICT program.
+For instance, the entry requirement for Engineering (Honours) programs are generally higher than a Business or Information and Communications Technology programs.

-Inspired to pursue a dual degree?
-Get in touch with our expert counsellors who can help you in making the right course decision for you!
+Inspired to pursue a dual degree in Australia?
+Get in touch with our IDP certified education counsellors who can help you in making the right course decision for you!